 Calgary Tower#11 in Best Things To Do in Calgary

 Standing a whopping 626 feet high, this landmark was once the tallest building in the city.
-It was originally constructed in 1967 to celebrate Canada's Centennial and in 1988, the Calgary Tower also sheltered the Olympic flame.
+It was originally constructed in 1967 to celebrate Canada's centennial and in 1988, the Calgary Tower also sheltered the Olympic flame.
 Today, the tower now acts as the city's centerpiece, offering tourists spectacular views of Calgary and the Rocky Mountains.
-While you will pay to climb the 762 steps to the top (or to ride the elevator), one TripAdvisor user writes that it's the "best view in Alberta east of the mountains […] The view is panoramic and worth every penny."

-Located in the heart of downtown Calgary, the tower is open to visitors every day from 9 a.m. to 10 p.m. during the summer and from 9 a.m. to 9 p.m. during the winter.
-Admission is around $15 CAD for adults and $11 or $7 CAD for kids, depending on their ages (prices are roughly equivalent in American dollars).
+Located in the heart of downtown Calgary, the tower is open to visitors every day from 9 a.m. to 10 p.m. from June to August and from 9 a.m. to 9 p.m. from September to May.
+The closest CTrain stations are 1st Street SW or Centre Street.
+Admission to the tower costs CA$18 (about $13) for visitors ages 13 and older.
 For more information, check out Calgary Tower's website.

 More Best Things To Do in Calgary

 Heralded as one of Canada's finest, the Glenbow Museum caters to history buffs and art lovers alike.
 Exhibits here focus mainly on the culture of Western Canada, featuring everything from interactive displays on the First Nations tribes to an extensive collection of military memorabilia.
 However, there are also displays of European Art, Asian sculpture and even West African artifacts, plus plenty of hands-on activities to keep children entertained.

 Recent visitors praised the museum's fascinating exhibits, treatment of history and its interactive arts and crafts opportunities.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.